Sustainable Textile and Leather Production

 The STeP certificate is issued after a production facility has been successfully audited and is valid for three years.
 This period can always be extended for an additional three years following successful re-certification.
-If problems are identified at any point during the certification process, a STeP by OEKO-TEX® certificate may be revoked.
+If problems are identified at any point during the certification process, an OEKO-TEX® STeP certificate may be revoked.

 STeP certification is open to every production facility along the textile and leather supply chains who want to analyse and evaluate their production and working conditions.

 - Weaving, knitting, production of non-wovens and related processes

 - Dyeing, printing, finishing, coating and related processes